rust-stuco/lectures/week6/slides.md

 * You can split a package into crates, and crates into modules
 * You can refer to items defined in other modules with paths
-* All module code is private by default, unless you mark items `pub`
+* All module components are private by default, unless you mark them as `pub`

 ---